cloudfoundry-attic/cf-swagger/README.md

 # swagger-bosh
-Collection of Swagger descriptions and applications for CloudFoundry BOSH
+Collection of Swagger descriptions and applications for CloudFoundry APIs